OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Updating security provider

-Keeping up-to-date and patched component is one of security principles.
-The same applies to `provider`.
-Application should check if used security provider is up-to-date and if not, [update it](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
-It is related to [Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)](0x05i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries).
+Making sure all security critical components are up-to-date is an important security principle, and security providers are no exception.
+Applications should check if the installed Provider is up-to-date and [force an update](https://developer.android.com/training/articles/security-gms-provider "Updating security provider") if they aren't.
+Note that this is only possible on devices that have Google Play services isntalled.

 #### Older Android versions